 Tongaat Hulett ensures that appropriate information is provided to its customers.
 All product labels contain information about the product in compliance with the respective country legislation and labelling regulations.

 Several Tongaat Hulett brands hold prominent positions in their respective markets in different product categories and geographic locations.
 The company’s objective is to grow its market share responsibly through innovation and the development of high-quality products.
 The following table provides a summary of the business’s major food and animal feed brands:

-Reduced emissions by 1 percent
+Reduced total emissions by 4 percent

-Eight consecutive years of participating in CDP Carbon, 4 years in CDP Water
+CDP Carbon, 5 years in CDP Water

 Improvement in Water Resources Management

 Improving soil health and promoting

 Smart irrigation solutions

 As a major user of land, biodiversity and water, Tongaat Hulett’s agri-processing and land development operations are significantly impacted by natural systems and, in turn, impact the environment and local communities.
 As a responsible corporate citizen, Tongaat Hulett seeks to demonstrate its commitment to sound environmental stewardship, within a context of sustainable and ethical practice.
 Compliance with legal requirements is a minimum requirement, with operations striving to establish and comply with local and international best practices.
 In line with this approach, the company aims to retain certification to ISO 14001 Environmental Management System standard across all its operations.

 With the increasing demand to grow more food, the responsibility lies with agriculture and agri-processing businesses to look after the soil in areas in which they operate.
 Since healthy soil forms the foundation of food production in successful agriculture, unproductive soil can be rehabilitated through the adoption and implementation of more environmentally friendly approaches.
 This is promoted by the three main interlinked principles of Conservation Agriculture: minimal soil disturbance, permanent soil mulch cover and crop diversification.